Skip to main content

 • Persistency helps insurers maintain profitability and policyholder retention

-• Financial awareness and policy transparency can improve persistency rates
+• Greater financial awareness and clear communication about policy benefits can contribute to higher persistency rates

-• Digital tools and automated reminders support policyholders in timely renewal
+• Digital tools and automated reminders support policyholders in timely policy renewal

 If an insurer has 1,000 active policies and 800 of them receive their premium payments on time during the year, the persistency ratio would be: